chriskomus/solar-battery-bt-monitor/README.md

    - Give the data source a good name (solar-monitor)
    - Under the HTTP section, set the URL to http://192.168.0.XXX:9090 or http://solar-monitor.local:9090
    - Scroll to the bottom and select Save & Test
-5. From the Create menu (Dashboard -> + icon on left navigation panel), choose Import and import the example dashboard json file included in the grafana folder in this project
+5. From the Create menu (Dashboard -> + icon on left navigation panel), choose Import and import the dashboard json files included in the grafana folder in this project.
+There are multiple files for different views on the LCD.
+Set `solar-battery-bt-monitor.json` to be the default dashboard. **If hostname is not solar-monitor**, find and replace `http://solar-monitor.local` with whatever the host name is for all the grafana dashboard json files.

 ## Setup Complete
 Yay!
 At this point setup should be complete.
 Go to http://192.168.0.XXX:3000 or http://solar-monitor.local:3000 and you should start seeing at minimum a battery charge % and a battery voltage.
 Additional information should also display if the battery monitor is working and the solar panels are supplying power.